-Blood samples will be collected for Cell Immortalization at Baseline for all New Enrolled participants after passing screening criteria for this study.
+Blood samples will be collected for Cell Immortalization at Baseline for all newly enrolled EMCI subjects after passing screening criteria for this study.
 Whole blood will be collected in two 8.5 mL ACD-A (yellow top) tubes.

-Begin by confirming the participant consented to DNA testing and sample storage per their informed consent.
+Begin by confirming the subject consented to DNA testing and sample storage per their informed consent.

 Next, complete the information on the genetic label for each of the ACD-A (yellow top) tubes.
-Ensure all fields on the label are complete, using a ball-point pen or permanent marker.
-Securely place the label onto each ACD-A (yellow top) tube before the blood draw.
+Ensure all fields on the label are complete and securely place the label onto each ACD-A (yellow top) tube before the blood draw.